Published By Faith Stewart at August 31st, 2018

 For many small business owners, business credit is an incredible enigma.
 Some feel it is unnecessary for their smaller business, thinking that their personal credit is sufficient.
 Others never even give it a thought.
-They don’t concern themselves with how to build business credit.
+They don’t concern themselves with how to build business credit for ultimate success.

 The latter is often a result of the fact that when they went to apply for a startup business loan, their personal credit is what the lender used.
 The reason for that was that there was no established business credit to consider.